-Professional Development
+Targeted Professional Development

 To support the critical work of the classroom, an extensive range of consulting services continue to be made available to all staff.
+AISI plans for 2003-2004 will be focused on supporting and enhancing professional development opportunities for staff.
+Teacher expertise is best developed through professional development and teacher collaboration that is ongoing, directly linked to teaching practice and student learning needs and provides opportunities for feedback and coaching.
 Teacher consultants will continue to provide training programs to support the district's ongoing focus on literacy, numeracy and improved student achievement in the core areas.
 At the elementary grades, teachers will continue to have access to professional development in all areas, and particularly in Balanced Literacy, Reading Recovery and Literacy M.A.P.
 Specifically in language arts and mathematics, the district will continue to expand support for teachers at the junior and senior high levels.
 Inservice programs for first year principals, experienced principals, and assistant principals will continue to be offered.
-Mentorship programs for first year teachers and first year principals will also continue.
+Opportunities are provided for prospective leadership staff to engage in training in preparation for positions of leadership, through the Principal Education Development and Leadership Education Development programs.
+Mentorship programs for first year teachers and first year principals will also continue, as will support for new and beginning teachers.
 There will also be increased availability of professional development and support, for staff relative to school-wide planning to improve student achievement.
-Additional inservice programs specifically for support, custodial, maintenance and exempt staff will be developed and implemented in 2002-2003.
+Additional inservice programs specifically for support, custodial, maintenance and exempt staff will be developed and implemented in 2003-2004.